 To be a great fullback you need to not only be good at defending, but also know how to join the attack.
 Being comfortable on the ball is key.
-It’s important to keep practicing the fundamentals.
-In regards to mindset and personality you have to become a risk taker on offense, yet know your role is to defend first.
-In addition, you must be smart, which comes with knowing the danger zones and which skills you need to practice on your own.
+It’s important to keep practicing the fundamentals of passing and trapping different ways.

 Defending is your first job as a fullback